 –How about riding in Indonesia ?
 Indonesia is a country with left-hand traffic.
 There are a lot of two wheel vehicles on the road and driving rules are not exactly followed.
 Out of the cities and far from Medan roads are not busy and riding becomes very enjoyable.
 However a defensive riding style is needed as roads are used by everyone including grazing animals.
 An incredible fact about Indonesia is that there are hardly any road accidents.
 How is that possible?
 After extensive riding in Indonesia our understanding is that it is possible because vehicles’ speed on the road is low.
 So, when in Rome, do as the Romans do and you will be just fine.
 A full riding tips information will be given at the briefing on the arrival day.

--Why a 250cc dual sport motorcycle ?
+-Why a motorcycle/scooter of 125/150cc ?
 As it was mentioned above the average speed of an Indonesian driver is pretty low and the maximal motorcycle engine size used by the majority of the local people is only 150cc.
-Our 250cc motorcycles are able to ride much faster than almost any other vehicle on the road.
 In any case riding faster than 70-80 km/h is dangerous for two reasons: first because around 80 % of roads run along mountains/hills so it is impossible to go faster, and second – because those are just small local roads, used by everyone include grazing animals.
-Having a motorcycle that is able to run 140km/h is more than enough.
+Having a motorcycle that is able to run over 100km/h is more than enough.
 Bigger sized motorcycles in Indonesia are risky to ride and difficult to deal with in the traffic jams.
-Please bare in mind that those enduro motorcycle are pretty tall from the ground, 895mm.
-It will not represent a problem for an experienced motorcyclist.
-Others should be at least 1.73 meters tall in order to be able to ride confidently.
-If you have never ridden an enduro motorcycle before, do not worry, it is quite simple and easy as the motorcycle weight is only 155 kg.
+If you have never ridden a small scooter/motorcycle before, do not worry, it is quite simple and easy as the motorcycle weight is very light.

 -Will there be a support vehicle?
-Yes in case the group counts at least five riders or in case there are two passengers .
-Our support vehicle can carry up to 2 motorcycles.
-It is possible to reserve up to 4 passenger places for the entire trip in the support vehicle.
-Our support vehicle will carry 1 baggage per person.
+Yes in case the group counts at least seven participants.
+It is possible to reserve up to 3 passenger places for the entire trip in the support vehicle.
+Our support vehicle will carry 1 baggage per person for each passanger (not for riders who ride solo).

 –Which bag should i bring ?
 You should have a waterproof roll bag.
 Please be aware that your bag should be a good quality one.
 If you can’t pack all of your belongings in a 60 liters roll bag you are bringing far too much.